zsh-eng/community-library/README.md

 pnpm dlx wrangler d1 execute community-library-db --local --file=./scripts/new-seed.sql
 ```

+Note: seeding of locations is done in the migration file.

 ## Telegram Bot

 1. Follow the instructions in the [Grammy Docs](https://grammy.dev/hosting/cloudflare-workers-nodejs).